Bravo1311/ROS2_PX4_Drone_Autonomy_POC/README.md

   OR

 flow_landing_policy/policy_node.py
-  - Ingests marker_pose from aruco_detector, pose passed on as input to the policy
+  - Ingests marker_pose from aruco_detector, pose is converted from MuJoCo to px4-gazebo convention, converted pose passed on as input to the policy
+  - Uses a receding horizon approach that implements (default) 3 out of 8 next steps from the generated action chunk.
   - policy trained through imitation learning.
 More details can be foundin the repo: [Flow Matching Landing](https://github.com/Bravo1311/Flow_Matching_Landing)
           ↓
 px4_offboard_mux.py (AUTO mode)